dataiku/dss-visual-edit/docs/going-further.md

 ![](dashboard_edit.png)

 The Scenario tile is displayed as a button to run a chosen scenario.
 This is a great way to let the end-user run computations that take edits into account.
-An example is provided in our [sample project: join companies](sample-project-join-companies).
+An example is provided in our [sample project: company reconciliation](sample-project-company-reconciliation).

 ## Resetting edits on a design node